EriBjorn/Collaborative_Robots/README.md

  -The GUI is made with QT-Designer using the pyqt5 library<br/>

 **Communication handling for the GUI**<br/>
- -The Communication is mainly Modbus, besides between the mobile robot and PLC, which is handled by the PLC the PLC program is not included in this repo<br/>
+ -The Communication is mainly Modbus, except between the mobile robot and PLC, the PLC program is not included in this repo<br/>

 **Group Members**<br/>